Demonstrating Agreement between Radio and Fluorescence Measurements of the Depth of Maximum of Extensive Air Showers at the Pierre Auger Observatory

-\textit{Conclusions}.---In this work, we have used $7$~years of AERA data to investigate the depth of maximum of extensive air showers at energies where the cosmic-ray origin is expected to transition from Galactic to extragalactic sources.
-We show our \Xmax results to be in agreement with the results of the fluorescence telescopes at the Pierre Auger Observatory.
-In addition, this compatibility is also demonstrated on an event-by-event level with simultaneous radio and fluorescence measurements of the same air showers.
-With our method, we are able to achieve competitive high-resolution \Xmax reconstructions, reaching resolutions near $15$\,g\,cm$^{-2}$ at the highest energies.
-With this, we have demonstrated that the reconstruction of \Xmax at AERA is both well-understood and competitive with established methods and ready to be used in future experiments. \begin{sloppypar} \textit{Acknowledgments.}--- The successful installation, commissioning, and operation of the Pierre Auger Observatory would not have been possible without the strong commitment and effort from the technical and administrative staff in Malarg\"ue.
+\begin{sloppypar} \textit{Acknowledgments.}--- The successful installation, commissioning, and operation of the Pierre Auger Observatory would not have been possible without the strong commitment and effort from the technical and administrative staff in Malarg\"ue.
 We are very grateful to the following agencies and organizations for financial support: \end{sloppypar}